johnzhou1210/tomato-not-potato/README.md

 # tomato-not-potato
-A practical pomodoro timer for Android.
+A practical Pomodoro timer for Android.